Trees and woodlands

 There are almost 15,000 elms trees in Edinburgh.
 They are slowly being attacked and killed by Dutch elm disease.
 To monitor the spread of this disease the city's elms trees are surveyed each summer.
 Trees marked with a yellow or orange cross have Dutch elm disease.
 Any trees showing signs of the disease are removed.

-Heritage trees are those which are notable and exceptional for a number of reasons, whether this is due to great age, size or historical and cultural significance.
+Heritage trees are notable and exceptional, whether this is due to great age, size or historical and cultural significance.

-Read more about a recent survey carried out by Forest Research on the current state of Edinburgh's urban trees.
-This survey examined what benefits Edinburgh's urban trees have on the people living here and used location, species health and size to calculate the scientific benefits provided by trees.
+Valuing Edinburgh’s Urban Trees is a survey by Forest Research on the state of Edinburgh's urban trees in 2017.
+It examined the benefits Edinburgh's urban trees have on the people living here and used location, species health and size to calculate the scientific benefits provided by trees.